Crystaltrd/mellow-api/README.md

   AND ((?) = 'INCLUDE_EMPTY' OR STOCK.instock > 0)
   AND ((?) = 'IGNORE_FROM_DATE' OR bookreleaseyear >= (?))
   AND ((?) = 'IGNORE_TO_DATE' OR bookreleaseyear <= (?))
-GROUP BY BOOK.serialnum, hits, booktitle
-ORDER BY IIF((?) = 'POPULAR', hits, booktitle) DESC LIMIT 10 OFFSET (? * 10);
+GROUP BY BOOK.serialnum, type, category, categoryName, publisher, booktitle, bookreleaseyear, bookcover, hits ORDER BY IIF((?) = 'POPULAR', hits, booktitle) DESC LIMIT 10 OFFSET (? * 10);